Representative of an Overseas Business Visa

 The applicant has to pay the Immigration Health Surcharge as part of his/her application.

-If any dependents are applying to accompany the main visa holder, they also have to pay the surcharge as part of their application.
+If any dependents are applying to accompany the main visa holder, they must also pay the surcharge as part of their application.

 Indefinite Leave to Remain